NancyWei123/NancyWei123/README.md

 ## Hi there, I'm Nancy Wei 👋

 🎓 Student
 💻 Passionate about software development
 🌍 New to open source and eager to contribute
-Nice to meet you all! 😊
+Nice to meet you! 😊

 <!--
 **NancyWei123/NancyWei123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.